arsela2018/Repository01/README.md

 ## License

-_react-whatsapp-component_ is available under the MIT License.
+_whatsapp-react-component_ is available under the MIT License.